GZHU-DVL/TiVQA/README.md

 We test TiVQA on four datasets, including [KoNViD-1k](http://database.mmsp-kn.de/konvid-1k-database.html), [CVD2014](https://www.mv.helsinki.fi/home/msjnuuti/CVD2014/), [LIVE-Qualcomm](http://live.ece.utexas.edu/research/incaptureDatabase/index.html), and [LSVQ](https://github.com/baidut/PatchVQ), download the datasets from the official website.

 ## Extract the content-aware and texture features
 First, you need to download the dataset and copy the local address into the videos_dir of [Features Extraction.py](https://github.com/GZHU-DVL/TiVQA/blob/main/Features%20Extraction.py).
-Note that you need to specific datasets and corresponding paths, where the default dataset is koNViD-1k.
 Due to the particularity of the LSVQ dataset, we give a version for extracting LSVQ in [Features Extraction_LSVQ.py](https://github.com/GZHU-DVL/TiVQA/blob/main/Features%20Extraction_LSVQ.py).
 In it, we mark the video sequence numbers that do not exist in the current version of LSVQ.

 ```
 python Feature Extraction.py --database=database --frame_batch_size=16 \